-Bowls Scotland is fully committed to safeguarding the welfare of all children in its care.
+Bowls Scotland is fully committed to safeguarding the welfare of children in its care.
 It recognises the responsibility to promote safe practice and to protect children from harm, abuse and exploitation.
+Harm is defined as all harmful conduct, including poor practice, wellbeing concerns, and child abuse.
 For the purposes of this policy and associated procedures a child is recognised as someone under the age of 18 years.